 Starter

-• 1/2 cup of Instant Meize meal / Rice flour / Sweet rice flour
+1/2 cup of rice flour / glutenous rice flour

-• 3 pre soaked shiitake mushrooms or 1 tablespoon of dried mushroom powder
+3 pre soaked shiitake mushrooms or 1 tablespoon of dried mushroom powder (optional)

 Kimchi paste

-• 2 table spoons of Dried shrimps/Prawn/Crab powder (optional.
-When you cook/eat these, roast & dry the shells in oven in low temp. and blend it.
+2 table spoons of Dried shrimps/Prawn/Crab powder (optional.
+When you cook/eat prawn, roast & dry the shells in oven. and blend it to make powder.
 Keep in freezer in zipper bag.
 I use this to substitute fermented shrimp sauce in my mother's recipe. )

 Optional ingredients